Auditor Sand describes watchdog role, partisan gridlock in Forest City visit

 “That has zero relation to our regular audit staff,” Sand said.
 “We’ve had a lot of turnover.
 The issue with turnover is very real, but not related to that.”

-Sand said that turnover seems to be, in part, a generational issue.
-He said fewer people are graduating with the necessary accounting degrees to fill positions.
-He said his office is looking at pay increases, remote work flexibility, and changes to travel schedules to hire and retain auditors in state government.
+Sand said turnover seems to be a generational issue.
+Fewer people are graduating with the necessary accounting degrees to fill positions.
+His office is looking at pay increases, remote work flexibility, and changes to travel schedules to hire and retain auditors.

-Huffman, the former Garner city administrator and clerk, cited small towns such as Goodell in Hancock County needing assistance, guidance, and training.
+Huffman, former Garner city administrator and clerk, said small towns such as Goodell in Hancock County need assistance, guidance, and training.

 “They must do the exact same reports we do here in Forest City,” Huffman said.